 Too early: Don’t stand up too early.
 Make sure the wave is properly giving you forward momentum.
 Stand up too early, and the board will lose speed, you miss the wave and will fall off.

 Leaning over with upper body.
-The knees should be bend, not to upper body.
-When you bend / lean over with your upper body, keeping your balance is practically impossible.
+All the bend should be in the knees, not the upper body.
+When you bend / lean over with your upper body, keeping your balance is practically impossible and you will fall.

 Use a big soft top surfboard.
-Sure those little boards look cool, but learning on a board that is too small will make learning to surf about 20 x harder and will take forever.
+Sure those little boards look cool, but learning on a board that is too small will make learning to surf far harder and will take you forever.
 Big soft tops are stable and safe.